MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 The Order property dictates the order by which actions are previewed in the designer.

-Action1 belongs in the category "TestCategory" and it will be the first action of the module (this way you explain Order and category with an example.
+Action1 belongs in the category "TestCategory" and it will be the first action of the module (this way you explain Order and category with an example).

 ```csharp
 [Action(Id = "Action1", Order = 1, Category = "TestCategory")]